July 2018 Update

 CLASP 4 study - Renewed Online Feasibility Study.
 Cancer: Life Affirming Survivorship support in Primary care (CLASP) Programme

 There is a need for tailored support for cancer survivors, to improve their quality of life.
-This study will assess different ways of supporting people including an online support website, called Renewed Online, that offers lifestyle and wellbeing support for cancer survivors.
+This study will assess an online intervention, called Renewed Online, that offers lifestyle and wellbeing support for cancer survivors.

-Over the next few months, we will be sending information to survivors of Breast, Prostate and Colorectal Cancer to seek anyone who may be interested in taking part in this study.
-If you are interested in taking part, please find contact details at the bottom of this page.
+We will be sending information to survivors of Breast, Prostate and Colorectal Cancer to seek anyone who may be interested in taking part.